 LATE FEE.
 If rent is not paid by the due date outlined in this lease, a late fee of 8% will be assessed to the balance due after a 3-day grace period.
 If payment is received before the grace period expires, there is no late fee owed.

-Applicable to any property with a citation issued for an inspection order related to health and safety in Minnesota.
+Applies to any Minnesota property under citation for health and safety inspection.

 Download: Minnesota Inspection and Condemnation Disclosure Form (PDF)